vaginessa/FLOSS_Android_Apps/Categories/Communication.md

     A copy of the license is included in the section entitled "GNU Free Documentation License".
 -->
-## IM / SMS / MMS / CHAT / COMMUNICATION
+## COMMUNICATION : IM / SMS / MMS / CHAT / TEAM COLLABORATION

 * [Conversations](http://v.ht/XAGO): XMPP client designed with ease of use and security in mind.
 ![GPLv3](https://img.shields.io/badge/License-GPLv3-brightgreen.svg?style=flat-square)